-Pursuant to 40 CFR 51.309(g)(1), the State of New Mexico [declares] declared that it will follow Section 309(g)(2) in developing an implementation plan for the eight federal Class I Areas in the State of New Mexico that are not on the Colorado Plateau, to be submitted by December 31, 2008.
-Table [19] 21 above lists all federal Class I Areas (Colorado plateau and non-Colorado plateau) in New Mexico.
+[Pursuant to 40 CFR 51.309(g)(1), the State of New Mexico declares that it will follow Section 309(g)(2) in developing an implementation plan for the eight federal Class I Areas in the State of New Mexico that are not on the Colorado Plateau, to be submitted by December 31, 2008.
+Table 19 above lists all federal Class I Areas (Colorado plateau and non-Colorado plateau) in New Mexico.

-For its 2003 SIP submittal, the State of New Mexico [is including] included only the 16 federal Class I Areas on the Colorado Plateau; one of which happens to be located in New Mexico-and [is not including] did not include any additional Class I Areas located in the state, the Colorado Plateau or outside of the Colorado Plateau.
+For its 2003 SIP submittal, the State of New Mexico is including only the 16 federal Class I Areas on the Colorado Plateau; one of which happens to be located in New Mexico-and is not including any additional Class I Areas located in the state, the Colorado Plateau or outside of the Colorado Plateau.]